Here you can search the library's collection at the ILEK.

 - photo lab and digital image processing

 The image archive contains approx. 60,000 slides in color and b/w, approx. 100,000 b/w negatives, videos and 16mm films from the fields of architecture, civil engineering, life sciences and construction history on lightweight and long-span sheet structures as well as other hybrid lightweight constructions.

 Metal Fabrication Shop

-ILEK has a large metal fabrication shop for all steel, iron, non-ferrous and aluminum fabrication tasks that occur at the institute.
+ILEK has a large workshop for all steel, iron, non-ferrous and aluminum fabrication tasks that occur at the institute.

 The ILEK prepares expertises for external parties